shawn-frank/shawn-frank/README.md

 * Managed a backend developer on this project who was responsible for developing a CMS and Dashboard
 * Helped with deploying the app across multiple iPads in different stores across Dubai

+The app is not on the App Store, however, I can give you more details if required in person.

 #### `Zabeel Ladies Club`

 ![ZLC screenshots](https://user-images.githubusercontent.com/80219691/215735736-136908d3-0bf3-4976-bca5-f8633280f7ce.gif)